KonstantinosAng/KinectPython/README.md

 #### ATI Gamma FT Sensor Installation <a name="AtiFT"></a>

+The ATI FT Gamma Sensor works with Linux and Windows and Python 2 or 3.
+To setup the ATI FT Sensor follow the instructions on the [_ATI_FT/instructions.txt_](ATI_FT/instructions.txt).

 ## Usage

 If the installation is completed and everything works, then follow the next steps to use the code.